 The system is required to be charged by a 12V battery.
 It must provide a standard AC 110V 60Hz output voltage with the load compatibility equivalent or exceeding the nominal 20A.
+We will be using a 2000 W inverter as 1000 W will not sufficiently provide power specifications.
 Each unit in the system should not exceed 100 lbs total.
 It is also important that the enclosures of the batteries and inverter are non-conducting.
 All internal electronics should be powered by the same 12V battery.